Understanding Inflammatory Bowel Disease (IBD)

 Diagnosis

-Diagnosis of IBD typically requires an endoscopic procedure, particularly to determine which IBD.
-The diagnosis process may involve a combination of:
+Diagnosing IBD usually requires an endoscopic procedure, which also helps distinguish Crohn’s disease from ulcerative colitis.
+Reaching a diagnosis may involve a combination of:

 Treatment